Noncentral limit results for spatiotemporal random fields on manifolds and beyond: Introduction

 The spatiotemporal formulation of the above cited limit results, for LRD Gaussian STRF subordinators, has been considered in \cite{LeonenkoRuizMedina23} and \cite{LeonenkoRuizMedina25}, where spatiotemporal reduction theorems, and CLTs are obtained.
 Note that, in \cite{LeonenkoRuizMedina23}, increasing domain asymptotic in time for a fixed compact domain in space is analyzed.
 While, in \cite{LeonenkoRuizMedina25}, increasing domain asymptotic in time and space is addressed, including CLTs for moving level sojourn measures (see also \cite{Caponera25} and \cite{MarinucciRV} on limit results for sojourn measures of chi--squared STRFs on compact two point homogeneous spaces, and of Gaussian STRFs on sphere, respectively).

 The present paper extends to the spatiotemporal context NCLTs derived in \cite{LeonenkoRuizMedinaTaqqu17} and \cite{Leonenkoetal17}, adopting the methodological approach introduced in \cite{LeonenkoRuizMedina23} and \cite{LeonenkoRuizMedina25}.
 Particularly, we consider the construction of functionals, via integrals of Gaussian subordinated STRFs with Hermite rank equal to two, defined on an increasing spatiotemporal compact domain family.
 A homothetic transformation of the spatial domain, with scaling factor involving a power law of the increasing length of the temporal interval, defines this family.
 We pay attention to the cases of spherical STRFs, and STRFs on compact convex sets with positive Lebesgue measure.
 In the first case, we compute the limit characteristic function, and exploit the second--order pure point spectral properties of the family of restricted Gaussian STRF subordinators.
 The novelty of the approach presented here relies on the application of the spatiotemporal Karhunen--Lo\'eve expansion of the Gaussian STRF subordinator restricted to the family of increasing spatiotemporal domains.
 The scaling factor is then computed from the application of trace formula on these domains, allowing the connection between pure point spectral properties of the restricted covariance operator, and the asymptotic properties of the original unrestricted second--order model.
-The new limit STRF based Rosenblatt--type probability distribution is given by an infinite weighted sum of chi-squared distributions with increasing degrees of freedom, given by the dimension of the eigenspaces of the Laplace--Beltrami operator $\Delta_{d}$ on the sphere.
+The new limit random variable obeying a Rosenblatt--type probability distribution is given by an infinite weighted sum of chi-squared distributions with increasing degrees of freedom, given by the dimension of the eigenspaces of the Laplace--Beltrami operator $\Delta_{d}$ on the sphere.
 Indeed, its characteristic function can be interpreted as an infinite product of Fredholm determinants corresponding to the temporal evolution of the projected STRF into each eigenspace of the Laplace Beltrami operator.
-In this limit formula of the characteristic function of the Rosenblatt--type probability distribution, one can observe that the weights, appearing in the infinite sum of random variables, are also involved in the definition of the cumulants, and display the asymptotic separability in space and time assumed for the original unrestricted Gaussian STRF model.
+This limit formula of the characteristic function is given in terms of the cumulants, defined from the weights involved in the random series characterizing the Rosenblatt--type limit random variable.
+These weights display the asymptotic separability in space and time assumed for the original unrestricted Gaussian STRF model.